dseegers/spam-is-bad/README.md

-# spam-is-bad
+# structured data
-This is a plugin that allows you to see which pages a spammer has visited and block his ip.
+This plugin allows you to add structured data to wordpress